This article applies to the Page builder in all BEE Pro plans. However, some features may be limited or unavailable on the Free plan.

 Hosted email delivery

+If you're hosting images for your pages on BEE Pro, this counts toward your monthly data transfer allowance.
 You can find more info about the storage and delivery of hosted images on pages following this link: Hosted image delivery in BEE Pro.

 Email vs. Pages

 What are the main differences between the email builder and the page builder?
 When using the Page builder, you can take advantage of a very useful tool which is the Form builder.

 When you design a page with BEE Pro, you can add forms to it.
 Drag & drop the Form content block to the page, and the panel on the right will show you 4 sections:

 The Manage fields option allows you to adjust the positions of your fields.
 You can also edit, delete or add more of them (note that they are limited to 10 at the moment).

 When you edit a field, it is possible to modify the label name, select the type among several options, set it as required or read-only.